Frequently asked questions

 Issues with environment permissions when creating a bot

-If you experience any problems with your bot creation due to permission issues with the environment you selected, you can try creating a new environment and use that environment to create your bot.
+If you experience any problems with your bot creation due to permission issues with the environment you selected, try creating a new environment and use that environment to create your bot.

 Other issues when creating a bot